Coupled Gradient Estimators for Discrete Latent Variables: Related Work

 The estimators we develop use a technique called \emph{coupling} \citep{mcbook} to make better use of multiple samples by making them dependent.
 Recently, this kind of approach has been applied to binary RVs, resulting in the Augment-REINFORCE-Merge \citep[ARM;][]{yin2018arm} and DisARM \citep{dong2020disarm} / U2G \citep{yin2020probabilistic} estimators.
 ARM is constructed by reparameterizing Bernoulli RVs in terms of Logistic variables and applying antithetic sampling, which is the simplest kind of coupling, to the resulting REINFORCE estimator.
-DisARM / U2G is obtained by Rao-Blackwellizing ARM to eliminate the dependence on the values of the underlying Logistic variables, reducing its variance.
+DisARM / U2G is obtained by Rao-Blackwellizing the ARM estimator to eliminate its dependence on the values of the underlying Logistic variables, reducing its variance.
 We show how to employ DisARM with categorical RVs by representing them as sequences of binary decisions and applying DisARM to the resulting system.
 By considering the sequences obtained through stick-breaking and tree-structured decisions, we obtain the DisARM-SB and DisARM-Tree estimators respectively.
 We obtain DisARM-IW by generalizing the two-sample version of RLOO to allow the two samples to be coupled and using an importance-weighting correction to keep the estimator unbiased.
-DisARM-IW reduces to DisARM in the case of Bernoulli RVs and antithetic coupling, and thus can be seen as a generalization.
+DisARM-IW reduces to DisARM in the case of Bernoulli RVs and antithetic coupling, and thus can be seen as a generalization. \citet{dimitriev2021arms} has concurrently and independently developed an estimator identical to DisARM-IW, though they considered only the case of Bernoulli random variables.

 Augment-REINFORCE-Swap estimator \citep[ARS; ][]{yin2019arsm} is a generalization of ARM to categorical RVs; it reparameterizes the categorical variables in terms of Dirichlet RVs and applies REINFORCE to them, using a coupling based on a swapping operation.
 Augment-REINFORCE-Swap-Merge \citep[ARSM; ][]{yin2019arsm} goes one step further by averaging over all possible choices of the pivot dimension that ARS chooses arbitrarily.
-Our Rao-Blackwellized ARS and ARSM estimators are obtained by analytically integrating out the randomness introduced by the augmenting Dirichlet dimensions from the ARS and ARSM estimators respectively, following the strategy that was used to derive DisARM from ARM.
+Our Rao-Blackwellized ARS+ and ARSM+ estimators are obtained by analytically integrating out the randomness introduced by the augmenting Dirichlet dimensions from the ARS and ARSM estimators respectively, following the strategy that was used to derive DisARM from ARM (see Appendix~\ref{sec:arsm} for details).